ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Suresh: I understand the problem, can have IANA list managed by experts.
 Policy and guidelines can tackle some of the issues Glenn mentioned

-Timid Robot: premature (tied to reputation, enforcement, etc.), tremendous amount of information that is adjascent to this, expectation that people use and implement are going to educate themselves.
+Timid Robot: premature (tied to reputation, enforcement, etc.), tremendous amount of information that is adjacent to this, expectation that people use and implement are going to educate themselves.
 We shouldn't try to handhold.

 Alissa: minor issue and can be crossed later.
 Feels like generic educational task.
 Something we can talk about later.